 - 1. Providing false information to school instructors or staff, faculty member, or office. - 2.
-Falsifying school documents, letters, identification record, credit card, or instrument of identification. - 3.
-Failing to update directory information with school registrar and administration. - 4.
+Falsifying school documents, letters, identification record, credit card, or instrument of identification.

+- 3. Failing to update directory information with school registrar and administration. - 4.
 Misrepresenting enrollment status and/or achievement at the College to non-College officials. - 5.
 Disrupting Classes - 6.
-Participation in any activity that disrupts the normal operations of ETI Technical College of Niles. - 7.
+Participation in any activity that disrupts the normal operations of ETI Technical College. - 7.
 Parking in Faculty and Staff areas. - 8.
 Ignoring direct instructions, written or verbal, by an ETI Faculty or Administration member. - 9.
 Failing to complete financial obligations. - 10.
 Violating published College policies. - 11.
 Engaging in any physical or verbal abuse, intimidating other students, or anything that threatens the well-being of other members of the ETI Community. - 12.
 Discriminating against another based on age, sex, religion, race or sexual orientation. - 13.
-Conduct which is disorderly, disruptive, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on College premises or at functions sponsored, or participated in, by the College or members of the College community. - 14.
-Using any device to record on school grounds without any permission from administrative or faculty. - 15.
+Hazing, defined as an act which endangers the mental or physical health or safety of a student, or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization. - 14.
+Conduct which is disorderly, disruptive, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on College premises or at functions sponsored, or participated in, by the College or members of the College community. - 15.
+Using any device to record on school grounds without any permission from administrative or faculty. - 16.
 Circulating video or audio recordings of any school community member without consent.

-- 16. Stealing from the school, or from any member of the school community: faculty, staff, peers, etc. - 17.
-Damaging or defacing school property, or the property of a member of the school community. - 18.
-Possessing or duplicating school keys without permission. - 19.
+- 17. Stealing from the school, or from any member of the school community: faculty, staff, peers, etc. - 18.
+Damaging or defacing school property, or the property of a member of the school community. - 19.
+Possessing or duplicating school keys without permission. - 20.
 Being under the influence of, selling, or exchanging any illegal drugs or prescribed drugs or alcohol.
-This includes narcotics and drug paraphernalia. - 20.
-Possession of firearms, or dangerous substances on school grounds, even if legally possessed, in a manner that harms, threatens, or causes fear to others. - 21.
-Tampering with safety equipment. - 22.
-Any violation of federal, state, or local law. - 23.
-Animals are not permitted on ETI property. - 24.
+This includes narcotics and drug paraphernalia. - 21.
+Possession of firearms, or dangerous substances on school grounds, even if legally possessed, in a manner that harms, threatens, or causes fear to others. - 22.
+Tampering with safety equipment. - 23.
+Any violation of federal, state, or local law. - 24.
+A student charged with an off-campus offense could be subject to sanction from the school for misconduct that adversely affects the College community or interferes with the College mission or its educational objectives and programs.
+The College, at its sole discretion, may pursue action against a student while the student is also subject to criminal or civil proceedings.
+In all cases, hearings within the College will be held according to the procedures set forth in Article V. Since the College student conduct process is educational in nature, differing judgments may result. - 25.
+Animals are not permitted on ETI property. - 26.
 Minor children are not permitted to accompany a parent/friend/relative student to class.
 They are also not permitted to wait in the breakrooms, library, or in a parked car in the parking lot while a student is in class.